Unity in diversity

 Unity in diversity is used as an expression of harmony and unity between dissimilar individuals or groups.
 It is a concept of "unity without uniformity and diversity without fragmentation" that shifts focus from unity based on a mere tolerance of physical, cultural, linguistic, social, religious, political, ideological and/or psychological differences towards a more complex unity based on an understanding that difference enriches human interactions.
 The idea and related phrase is very old and dates back to ancient times in both Western and Eastern Old World cultures.
 It has applications in many fields, including ecology, cosmology, philosophy, religion and politics.

-Origins
+Origin and further inspiration

+The Rig Veda, dating back thousands of years, provides fundamental insight and inspiration regarding "unity in diversity".
+"Ekam Sat Vipra Bahudha Vadanti" is derived from Rig Veda 1.164.46, highlighting the unity of existence despite its diverse manifestations.
+It translates to, "Truth is One, though the sages speak of it in diverse ways".

+The acceptance of various paths to truth, as articulated in "Ekam Sat", aligns with the ethos of Vasudhaiva Kutumbakam, "The world is one family", which does not impose singular beliefs but rather embraces multiple ways of understanding the divine and the universe.

-The concept of unity in diversity can be traced back to Sufi philosopher Ibn al-'Arabi (1165–1240), who advanced the metaphysical concept of the "oneness of being" (wahdat al-wujud), namely, that reality is one, and that God's is the only true existence; all other beings are merely shadows, or reflections of God's qualities.
+Consistent with the concept of "unity in diversity", Sufi philosopher Ibn al-'Arabi (1165–1240) who too reflected on this ancient metaphysical concept of the "oneness of being" (wahdat al-wujud), namely that reality is one and that God's is the only true existence; all other beings are merely shadows or reflections of God's qualities.
 Abd al-Karīm al-Jīlī (1366–1424) expanded on Al-'Arabi's work, using it to describe a holistic view of the universe which reflects "unity in diversity and diversity in unity" (al-wahdah fi'l-kathrah wa'l-kathrah fi'l-wahdah).